MicroFocus/CX/middle_tier/services.md

 The  first set of properties including the `id`, `type`, `auth_header_name`, `user_param`, `param_name`, `user_cookie`, and `cookie_name` properties are just added for supporting other authentication providers in a future release.
 Right now the middle tier only supports Micro Focus OSP and you shouldn't change those properties.

  * `cache_time` - This property controls the length of the token cache.
 This indicates how long the middle tier will consider a token valid until it queries OSP to re-validate the token.
 The value is in seconds.
-The default token life for OSP is two minutes so we use 100 seconds.
  * `data` - This section defines the implementation of the security proxy.
 	 * `response_function_name` - This property points to the default implementation of the OSP integration.
 You should only change this if you want to use a custom implementation.
 	 * `function_source_uri` - This property points to the file containing the default implementation of the OSP integration.
 You should only change this if you want to use a custom implementation.